· ·

 Today, I’m going to share with you the trick on picking the perfect chandelier size for your table!

-Chandelier Size Guide:
+Chandelier Size Guide

-Chandeliers vary widely in size, shape and weight and tables vary widely in size too.
-So how do you choose the right size for your table?
+So how do you choose the right size for the width and length of your table?

 These are the things you want to keep in mind: It must be big enough to provide light to everyone sitting at the table but not too big that you’ll bump into it when you are sitting down or getting up.